 My Passive Income Story

 From the time I founded Marketing Words in November 1999 until around 2015, the company was 90% focused on hands-on copywriting services.
 That was time-consuming.
+All hands-on services are time-consuming.
 About 2007, I published my first digital product, an online copywriting course (which has been updated numerous times over the years).

 I sold the course to my small email list and I had one affiliate who sold the course to her list.
 That was it.
 Between the two of us, I made approximately $20,000 in passive income sales from that digital product over 12 to 18 months.
 After the initial creation, I sent emails and mentioned the course on social media and a few other places.

-When I ran the numbers and saw the potential, I began looking into passive income ideas in order to grow my revenue.
+When I ran the numbers and saw the potential of just this one course I was hooked!
+I began looking into other passive income ideas in order to grow my revenue.
 I piddled around, but didn’t go all out with other passive income strategies until 2015.

 Today, my passive income portfolio includes: